 At Sure Haven we use these precepts of BMT to help you change your dysfunctional beliefs into positive emotions and behaviors.
 Rather than self-medicating pain with substances or destructive actions, you’ll learn to challenge and overcome your own distorted beliefs about yourself and your world.
 Thus, instead of seeing through a glass, darkly, you’ll once again appreciate the beautiful kaleidoscope of the colors of each new day!
 Taking full advantage of the interconnectedness of all things is a primary difference between Sure Haven and other residential treatment centers.

-If a new client is still using or is experiencing withdrawal symptoms, she is first admitted into a licensed, medically supervised detoxification clinic.
+If a new client is still using or is experiencing withdrawal symptoms, she is first admitted into our licensed, medically supervised detoxification clinic.
 This is a vital first step that must be supervised by a doctor.
-Typically, the de-tox lasts between three to seven days, at which time the client then joins our community at Sure Haven.
+Typically, the de-tox lasts between three to seven days, at which time the client then joins our community.

 We’re certain that, regardless of what brought you to us, a nutritional lifestyle that’s unique to your needs is vital for the success of your treatment.
 Have you ever seen the famous sketch of a huge Dachshund holding a hot dog where the caption reads, “You are what you eat?”
 Sure Haven’s certified nutritionist and executive chef will coach you about how to plan, shop for, and prepare supportive meals that sustain your recovery from the inside out.
 Since you’ll “own” these skills for the rest of your life, you’ll know how to fuel your body to function correctly.
 Coupled with nutrition, you can regularly visit nearby fitness centers to improve your heart health and your body image.
 For nearly 4,000 years, yoga has helped people maintain a physical-emotional balance, develop an orderly thought process and increase the immune system.
 We’ll help you develop a healthy, disciplined mind and body.